enjarai/mini-tardis/docs/getting_started.md

 In the event that you get stuck on a **new world** without your trusty TARDIS, you may have to locate a new one.
-Since it is definitely not possible to construct a Model 82-4 TARDIS using only the resources found on such a world, you will have to use unconventional means to obtain one.
+Since it is definitely not possible to construct a Model 82-4 TARDIS using only the resources found on such a world, you will have to use unconventional means to obtain it.

 ## Attracting a TARDIS

 One thing you are able to make use of is the tendency for trajectories of ships travelling the time vortex to intersect.
 By constructing a rudimentary vessel to enter the time vortex, you stand a good chance of being picked up by a stray timeship.
-Once inside, it should be trivial for any sufficiently trained individual to safely rematerialize this TARDIS.
+Once inside, it should be trivial for any sufficiently trained individual to safely rematerialize their new TARDIS.

 Blueprints for a basic vessel capable of entering the time vortex are displayed below, using materials most likely to be available on any **new world**.